 Social Value Programme

-The Social Value Programme builds on this work, and aims to use the concept of social value to enable the built environment sector to deliver better outcomes for communities.
+In 2018, UKGBC published an introductory guide for policy-makers and development teams on social value in new development.
+The Social Value Programme builds on this work and aims to use the concept of social value to enable the built environment sector to deliver better outcomes for communities.
+Overcoming some key barriers to delivering that has provided the following focus for the first year of the programme:

 Current opportunities to engage in the programme: